daveoncode/python-string-utils/README.md

 # Python String Utils
 ##### Latest version: [1.0.0]((https://github.com/daveoncode/python-string-utils/blob/master/CHANGELOG.md))

-An handy library to validate, manipulate and generate strings, which is:
+A handy library to validate, manipulate and generate strings, which is:

 - Simple and "pythonic"
 - Fully documented!